limanartem/Shop.App/README.md

   - In a Docker environment, this is resolved by creating the base image `shop.app.packages`, already containing pre-built packages placed into the `/app/packages` folder within the docker image (refer to example `apps/shop.app.orders.api/Dockerfile`).

 ## Running apps
-- Each app can be launched from its respective `/apps` folder using `npm run start`.
+- Each app can be launched from its respective `/apps` folder using `npm run start` or `npm run start-dev`.
-  - Apps may require specific environment variables for external dependencies.
-If running them in a container, ensure they expose ports, as some services reside in a private network and don't expose ports to the host.
+  - Apps may require specific environment variables for external dependencies, which would normally be set in `.env` file depending on the project.
+If dependencies are running in container, ensure they expose ports, as some services reside in a private network and don't expose ports to the host.
 - Additionally, apps can be started from the root folder (e.g., `npm run start-web` starts `shop.app.web`).
   - When running an app from the CLI, ensure to stop the corresponding container to avoid port conflicts.

 ## Running with Docker
-- The `.env` file contains most environment variables used by different docker services.
+- The root `.env` file contains most environment variables used by different docker services.
 - Running `docker-compose up --build -d` starts all containers, rebuilding them upfront.
-- Once started, the web app will be accessible at `http://localhost:3000/`.
+- Once started, the web app will be accessible at `http://localhost:3000`.
   - To allow access from other computers on the local network, change all instances of `localhost` in the `.env` file to your local IP address (e.g., `192.168.0.1`) for proper CORS configuration for APIs.
 - To test with ports not exposed for apps from app-private-network network run: `docker-compose -f docker-compose.yml -f docker-compose.no-ports.yml up --build -d`